Nasal cavity: Structure

 The nasal cavity is divided in two by the vertical nasal septum.
-On the side of each nasal cavity are three horizontal outgrowths called nasal conchae (singular "concha") or turbinates.
-These turbinates disrupt the airflow, directing air toward the olfactory epithelium on the surface of the turbinates and the septum.
 The vomeronasal organ is located at the back of the septum and has a role in pheromone detection.
+On the side of each nasal cavity are three horizontal outgrowths called nasal conchae (singular "concha").
+When the conchae are covered with tissue and functioning they are known as turbinates and disrupt the airflow, directing air toward the olfactory epithelium on the surface of the turbinates and the septum.
+The space lateral to each turbinate is termed a meatus.
+For example, the middle meatus is the space lateral to the middle turbinate.

+The paranasal sinuses are connected to the nasal cavity through small orifices called ostia.
+Each sinus drains into a specific region of the nose.
+The frontal sinus, anterior ethmoid sinus, and maxillary sinus drain into the middle meatus via a semi-lunar depression in it known as the semilunar hiatus.
+The hiatus is bound laterally by a projection known as the uncinate process.
+This region is called the ostiomeatal complex.
+The posterior ethmoid sinus and sphenoid sinus drain into the sphenoethmoidal recess.
+The inferior meatus drains the nasolacrimal duct.

 The nasal cavity has a nasal valve area that includes an external nasal valve and an internal nasal valve.
-The external nasal valve is bounded medially by the columella, laterally by the lateral nasal cartilage, and posteriorly by the nasal sill.
-The internal nasal valve is bounded laterally by the caudal border of the lateral nasal cartilage, medially by the dorsal nasal septum, and inferiorly by the anterior border of the inferior turbinate.
+The external nasal valve is bounded medially by the columella, laterally by the nasal ala or lateral crura of the lower lateral cartilage, and posteriorly by the nasal sill.
+The internal nasal valve is bounded laterally by the caudal border of the lateral nasal cartilage (ie, upper lateral cartilage), medially by the dorsal nasal septum, and inferiorly by the anterior border (ie, head) of the inferior turbinate.
 The internal nasal valve is the narrowest region of the nasal cavity and is the primary site of nasal resistance.
+The angle formed by the internal nasal valve is normally 10-15 degrees.